Latin America

 You can start with the small waves at Playa Tamarindo, moving to more advanced beaches like Playa Lagosta and Playa Grande.
 At Playa Grande or Lagosta, the waves become more prominent but are still friendly to those looking to level up their surfing skills.

-As you go down the Pacific coast, the waves become bigger and perfect for advanced surfers.
+As you go down the coast in the Pacific Ocean, the waves become bigger and perfect for advanced surfers.
 Dominical Beach, Playa Hermosa, and Esterillos Beach are some of the best spots to find these waves.

 These beaches are always packed with surfers who spend the afternoon riding the ocean, so you know Costa Rica is a great option of surf lovers!